Skip to content

 Villa La Fonte

 All four Departments (ECO, HEC, LAW, SPS) accept applications from candidates applying for a Fernand Braudel Fellowship in the framework of the EUI Widening Europe Programme.
-The deadline for applications is 3 April 2024 at 14.00 CEST.
+The deadline for applications is 31 March 2025 / 14.00 CEST.

 Application Procedure